komish/terraria_server/README.md

 # Ansible Role: terraria_server

-An ansible role to automate deployment of the terraria on linux hosts
+An ansible role to automate deployment of Terraria on linux hosts

 Configures:
 * a service user